One more way to automate business processes is to add Actions to a Document Solution. Actions automatically happen after you generate a new document.

 You won't find the Action in the list of available actions on a Document Solution.
 You can call it from the Flow or by inserting it with the code via the Developer Console.

-We would say that using code is too technical, so you can check the article where we describe how to build the needed Flow and use the "Merge Files" Action there.
+Using code can be too technical, so we recommend checking out the article where we explain how to build the required Flow and use the "Merge Files" Action within it.